15 Best Attractions in Da Nang, Vietnam (2025 Guide)

 An architectural marvel that has captured the world’s imagination, the Golden Bridge appears to be held up by two giant stone hands.
 Because it is located high up in the Ba Na Hills resort, a walk along this bridge feels like a stroll through the clouds and offers truly unforgettable photo opportunities.

-Insider Tip: To avoid the biggest crowds and get the best photos, aim to be on the first cable car of the day.
-The weather can change quickly, so bringing a light jacket is always a good idea.
+π Insider Tip: To avoid the biggest crowds, aim to be on the first cable car of the day (verify operating hours on the Sun World Official Site).
+The weather changes quickly at the summit, so bringing a light jacket is always a good idea.

 3. Dragon Bridge (Cau Rong)